dhminch/MinchList/README.md

 - [Swordfish](https://www.imdb.com/title/tt0244244/)
 - [War Games](https://www.imdb.com/title/tt0086567/)

+## Online Training

+*The Missing Semester of Your CS Education* - Good overview of things frequently skipped in college.
+Make sure you know these topics, or take a moment to fill in some fundamental computer knowledge.
+[MIT](https://missing.csail.mit.edu/).

 ## Conferences

 There are many popular conferences that may be worth attending.
 Each one has a different feel - some are more business oriented (i.e., vendors selling products) and others are more hacker oriented (i.e., focus is on the tech and hacking/defending things).
 Both are good and necessary, just different vibes.